 Ginger and Pickles in Stockbridge, Edinburgh – A (small) specialist children’s bookshop for new books run by an experienced English teacher.

-St Columba’s Bookshop in Canonmills, Edinburgh – Very clean, and there are many bargains to be had!
+St Columba’s Bookshop in Canonmills, Edinburgh – Very clean, up-to-date editions, and there are many bargains to be had!
 Good on fiction and non-fiction, toddler-teen.

 Central Children’s Library in Edinburgh – Very quiet and spacious!
 Good for recent titles and a good place to relax with a young child!

 The Lit & Phil in Newcastle – One of the most beautiful old libraries I have been in.
 And a good place to discover forgotten gems which you could then buy elsewhere!
 NB I rummaged in boxes under a table in the children’s section for my best finds!!